 Multidisciplinary DocumentariesWelcome The Video Project.
 Over 200 multidisciplinary documentaries promote awareness and encourage action on social and global issues.

-Welcome BrandyY Productions Canadian-focused video content for teaching and learning.
+BrandyY Productions Canadian-focused video content for teaching and learning.
 Brandy’s productions cover a wide range of social and factual genres including Indigenous peoples, gender, mental health, science and more.
-Enjoy the webinar we hosted with Brandy in Sept. where she talked about her experiences as a woman in the film and television industry and heard her stories about developing Canadian-focused video content for teaching and learning.
-Highlights of her documentaries include:
+Enjoy the webinar we hosted with Brandy where she talked about her experiences as a woman in the film and TV industry and heard her stories about developing Canadian-focused video content for teaching and learning.
+Highlights include:

 Media Studies | Communication | Journalism | Current EventsBELLINGCAT – TRUTH IN A POST-TRUTH WORLD (U.S. access) explores the promise of open source investigation, taking viewers inside the exclusive world of the “citizen investigative journalist” collective known as Bellingcat.
 In cases ranging from the MH17 disaster to the poisoning of a Russian spy in the United Kingdom, the Bellingcat team’s quest for truth will shed light on the fight for journalistic integrity in the era of fake news and alternative facts.
 (First Run Features, 2018)